-You will need to put in work to start seeing an increase in engagement.
-However, there are a few mistakes you could make which can cause your audience to not engage with your content.
+There are a few mistakes you could be making which can cause your audience to not engage with your content.
+In this post, we’ll discuss those reasons and how you can start fixing them!

 You’re Not Consistent

-I know we have a life outside of social media, but if you plan on building your personal brand then it’s important to stay consistent.
+I know we have a life outside of social media, but if you plan on building a brand then it’s important to stay consistent.
 You can’t expect to see a change if you only pop up here and there.
-Whenever you do have time to post, make sure you’re providing some type of value to your audience.
+Whenever you do have time to post, make sure you’re providing valuable content for your audience.

-Sit down and think about which days/times you’ll be able to post.
-I choose one day out of the week where I focus on brainstorming ideas and creating content.
-Creating your content in batches will ensure you stay consistent and ahead of the game when it comes to posting.
-This will take a weight off of your shoulders since you won’t have to worry about creating every day.
+Sit down and think about which days you’ll be able to post.
+I choose a couple of days out of the week to focus on brainstorming ideas and creating as much as possible.
+Batching your content will help you stay ahead of the game when it comes to posting.
+This will also take a weight off of your shoulders since you won’t have to worry about creating every day.

 You want your audience to anticipate your posts.
 Once they know when to expect your content, this will encourage them to engage and see what value you’re providing them.